 - We prepared a dedicated workstation for everyone, including the preschooler, so that they have an organized space to work and place.
 Most importantly, help the little ones (and remind yourself!) to enjoy this new way of life and get creative!

-Stephanie Friswell, senior communications manager: Be flexible and roll with things as they come … even if your four-year-old insists on bubbles during a meeting.
+Stephanie Friswell, senior communications manager: Be flexible and roll with things as they come … even if your five-year-old digs deep into your personal archives during a video meeting.

-Editor’s note: Visit the Intuit Accountant and Tax Professional COVID-19 Resource Center for information and tools to help you and your clients navigate these challenging times.
+Editor’s note: This article originally published on April 8, 2021, and was updated with new content on May 3, 2021.
+Visit the Intuit Accountant and Tax Professional COVID-19 Resource Center for information and tools to help you and your clients navigate these challenging times.